SalishSeaCast/docs/code-notes/dev-notes/nemo_quirks.rst

 Notes on NEMO Bugs and Quirks We Have Found
 ===========================================

+The issues described here are clearly bugs in some cases, and in other cases perhaps just things about NEMO that take time to understand.
+In either case,
-These issues could perhaps be called bugs, but more than anything they take time to understand.
-So hopefully this will save someone some time!
+we hope that this page this will save someone some time!

 Monthly (and Yearly) Averaging